-Designed for health physicists, medical physicists, radiation safety officers and others who have radiation dose assessment and/or radiological control responsibilities, the 4½-day Health Physics in Radiation Emergencies course, offered by the Radiation Emergency Assistance Center/Training Site (REAC/TS) at the Oak Ridge Institute for Science and Education (ORISE), presents an advanced level of information on event reconstruction and dose assessments/estimations while integrating physics with medicine.
+Designed for health physicists, medical physicists, radiation safety officers and others who have radiation dose assessment and/or radiological control responsibilities, the 4½-day Health Physics in Radiation Emergencies course, offered by REAC/TS as part of the Oak Ridge Institute for Science and Education, presents an advanced level of information on event reconstruction and dose assessments/estimations while integrating physics with medicine.

 This opportunity allows for interaction with medical practitioners regarding recommendations for the diagnosis and treatment of radiological/nuclear injuries and illnesses.
 Specific topics include acute local and total body radiation exposure; internal and external contamination; and combined injuries.
 Other topics covered in the course consist of internal and external dosimetry; biodosimetry and bioassay techniques; and public information management.